Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 6: How does morning meditation affect the nervous system?

-Real Results: With 5 minutes of morning meditation, I noticed slower heartbeat and steadier mood.
-Huberman Lab also confirmed breathing practices help stabilize the nervous system.
+Real Results: With 5 minutes of morning practice, my heartbeat slowed and mood steadied; Huberman Lab reports breathing practices stabilize the nervous system.

 Takeaway: Morning meditation restores balance to your body’s stress system.